k0staa/k0staa.github.io/_posts/2018-01-27-reporting-services-rest-url-client.markdown

     }
 }
 ~~~
-Whole project is in my GitHub account: SSSSEEEEEEEEEEEEEEEEE
+You can find whole project in my [GitHub account](https://github.com/k0staa/Code-Addict-Repos/tree/master/reporting-services)
  This is it!
-You should now be able to send requests to Reporting Services and get reports.
+You should now be able to send requests to Reporting Services and receive reports.
 Thanks for reading!